confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/configuration_options.rst

   * Importance: low

 ``s3.part.retries``
   Maximum number of retry attempts for failed requests.
 Zero means no retries.
-An actual number of attempts is determined by the S3 client based on multiple factors, including, but not limited to - the value of this parameter, type of exception occurred, a number of attempts to retry failed request(s) etc.
+The actual number of attempts is determined by the S3 client based on multiple factors, including, but not limited to - the value of this parameter, type of exception occurred, throttling settings of the underlying S3 client, etc.

   * Type: int
   * Default: 3